BEST KEPT SECRETS

 (Be sure to look at the detailed itinerary below the highlight section)

-Based in the fortified city where Victor Hugo was born and the hometown of the creators of cinema.
+You will be based in the fortified city where Victor Hugo and the inventors of the cinema were born.
 Sojourning in one hotel for the whole trip means you can unpack your bags and make yourself at home in the city for a relaxing trip without having to repack or change hotels.
 You have options throughout the sojourn so you can choose according to your interests and make this an active walking tour or a relaxing getaway.
 Options include:

 - UNESCO World Heritage Sites: Tour the Royal Saltworks of Arc-et-Senans & Salins-les-Bains